-- (a) to understand how an ambitious person could capture power and rise to the highest position and also as to how he could remain in power; - (b) to know in detail the aims and policy of Ala-ud-din; - (c) to know in detail the various campaigns of the Sultan and also to analyse the various causes of his success;
+(a) to understand how an ambitious person could capture power and rise the highest position and also as to how he could remain in power.

+- (b) to describe in detail the aims and policy of Ala-ud-din. - (c) to explain in detail the various campaigns of the Sultan and also to analyse the various causes of his success.